 No measured temperature correction is applied in case of any other flow standard.

-- Selected from the list:

-- o no; o yes;

-- Pipe diameter pressure correction;
+- o no; o yes; - Pipe diameter pressure correction;

 If enabled the then the pipe diameter is corrected for the internal pressure before the thermal expansion calculation is applied.